 - In World of Warcraft, Cho'Gall does this to you.

-- In Golden Sun: Dark Dawn, one of the Fortune Teller sisters in Harapa offers you a free reading, only to have a vision of you bringing disaster upon Weyard, after which she refuses to even look at you.
+- One of the Fortune Teller sisters in Harapa offers you a free reading, only to have a vision of you bringing disaster upon Weyard, after which she refuses to even look at you.
 Then you bring about the Grave Eclipse...

 - The Grave Eclipse itself is such an assault on little Himi's clairvoyant/precognitive abilities that it puts her into a coma.
 Talking to some of the Yamatai NPCs while she's still out of it reveals that her similarly-gifted aunt, Lady Uzume, had the same situation after predicting the tidal wave that washed away Izumo— she was able to warn and evacuate her people, but fell into a coma and eventually died.
 You're able to save Himi by finding an artifact that controls her visions, and in return she joins you to put an end to the Eclipse.